smatsmats/r_public/README.md

 # r_public
-R stuff that's public.
-Mostly COVID19 graphs.
+All COVID19 graphs and maps.
+Other R stuff that's public moved to r_play.

 I created these graphs and maps both as a learning excercise and a way to get custom graphs to visualize what I wanted too.
 I also didn't care for the way many US maps